Cooktown

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch's aggregation of latest postcode level ATO data released for financial year 2023 indicates Cooktown had a median income among taxpayers of $66,211 and an average level of $75,830.
-These figures are high nationally compared to Rest of Qld's $53,146 and $66,593 respectively.
-Based on Wage Price Index growth of 9.91% since financial year 2023, current estimates for Cooktown would be approximately $72,773 (median) and $83,345 (average) as of September 2025.
-Census 2021 income data shows household, family, and personal incomes in Cooktown fall between the 14th and 24th percentiles nationally.
-Income distribution reveals that the $1,500 - $2,999 bracket dominates with 27.9% of residents (862 people), mirroring the broader area where 31.7% occupy this bracket.
-Housing costs are modest, with 86.8% of income retained, but total disposable income ranks at just the 17th percentile nationally.
+Cooktown suburb's median income among taxpayers in FY2023 was $66,211.
+The average income stood at $75,830.
+These figures compare to Rest of Qld's median and average incomes of $53,146 and $66,593 respectively.
+Based on a 9.91% Wage Price Index growth since FY2023, estimated current incomes are approximately $72,773 (median) and $83,345 (average) as of September 2025.
+According to the 2021 Census, household, family, and personal incomes in Cooktown fall between the 14th and 24th percentiles nationally.
+Income distribution shows that 27.9% of residents earn between $1,500 and $2,999 annually (868 people), mirroring regional levels where 31.7% occupy this bracket.
+Despite modest housing costs allowing for 86.8% income retention, total disposable income ranks at the 17th percentile nationally.

 Frequently Asked Questions - Income